OpenBAS-Platform/injectors/README.md

 The following repository is used to store the OpenBAS injectors for the platform integration with other tools and applications.
 To know how to enable connectors on OpenBAS, please read the [dedicated documentation](https://docs.openbas.io/latest/deployment/injectors).

-## Connectors list and statuses
+## Injectors list and statuses

-This repository is used to host connectors that are supported by the core development team of OpenCTI.
-Nevertheless, the community is also developping a lot of connectors, third-parties modules directly linked to OpenCTI.
-You can find the list of all available connectors and plugins in the [OpenCTI ecosystem dedicated space](https://filigran.notion.site/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76).
+This repository is used to host connectors that are supported by the core development team of OpenBAS.
+Nevertheless, the community is also developing a lot of injectors, third-parties modules directly linked to OpenBAS.
+You can find the list of all available connectors and plugins in the [OpenBAS ecosystem dedicated space](https://filigran.notion.site/OpenBAS-Ecosystem-30d8eb73d7d04611843e758ddef8941b).

 ## Contributing

-If you want to help use improve or develop new connector, please check out the **[development documentation for new connectors](https://docs.opencti.io/latest/development/connectors)**.
-If you want to make your connector available to the community, **please create a Pull Request on this repository**, then we will integrate it to the CI and in the [OpenCTI ecosystem](https://filigran.notion.site/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76).
+If you want to help use improve or develop new injector, please check out the **[development documentation for new injectors](https://docs.openbas.io/latest/development/injectors)**.
+If you want to make your injectors available to the community, **please create a Pull Request on this repository**, then we will integrate it to the CI and in the [OpenBAS ecosystem](https://filigran.notion.site/OpenBAS-Ecosystem-30d8eb73d7d04611843e758ddef8941b).

 ## License

 **Unless specified otherwise**, injectors are released under the [Apache 2.0](https://github.com/OpenBAS-Platform/injectors-python/blob/master/LICENSE).
-If a connector is released by its author under a different license, the subfolder corresponding to it will contain a *LICENSE* file.
+If an injector is released by its author under a different license, the subfolder corresponding to it will contain a *LICENSE* file.

 ## About